 Scientists can study short-term changes in the extent of snow cover and sea ice to gauge climatic conditions, but glaciers are different.
 Glaciers continually move, carrying mass downhill somewhat like a conveyor belt.
-If the combination of climate and ice dynamics determines that the glacier is advancing as well as moving, the advance of the terminus increases the overall glacier area.
+If the combination of climate and ice dynamics determines that the glacier is advancing as well as moving, the advance of the terminus expands the overall glacier area.
 Because glaciers move slowly, however, a significant time lag occurs between the changing climatic conditions and the resulting glacier advance or retreat.
-This time lag may last several decades or longer, and is determined by complicated processes that control how fast the glacier moves.
-Not all of these processes are fully understood.
+This time lag may last several decades, and is determined by complicated processes that control how fast the glacier moves.

 More direct methods have been developed to determine the year-to-year mass balance, or "health," of a glacier.
 During winter, a glacier gains mass from accumulating snow.
 During the following summer, some or all of that winter accumulation is lost to ablation.
 The difference between the accumulation and ablation for a given year describes the annual net mass balance, which corresponds to the change in glacier thickness and volume.

 For glaciers outside Antarctica or Greenland—referred to here as subpolar and mountain glaciers—researchers have compiled and analyzed numerous measurements of existing mass balance (Dyurgerov and Meier 1997, Cogley and Adams 1998, Dyurgerov 2002, Cogley 2002, Dyurgerov and Meier 2005, Kaser et al. 2006, Meier et al. 2007, Gardner et al. 2013).
 Glaciers involved in mass balance studies are sparsely distributed over all mountain and subpolar regions, with about 70 percent of the observations coming from the mountains of Europe, North America, and the former Soviet Union.
 The Randolph Glacier Inventory (RGI) provides a globally complete inventory of glacier outlines.
 The Global Land Ice Measurements from Space (GLIMS) project released Version 5.0 of the RGI in 2015 (Arendt et al. 2015).

-Since 1946 researchers have measured mass balance on more than 300 glaciers, although we only have continuous records for about 40 glaciers since the early 1960s.
+Continuous mass balance records have been kept for about 40 glaciers since the early 1960s.
 These results indicate that, in most regions of the world, glaciers are shrinking in mass.
 From 1961 to 2005, the thickness of "small" glaciers decreased approximately 12 meters, or the equivalent of more than 9,000 cubic kilometers of water.